On amenability and measure of maximal entropy for semigroups of rational maps: II: Some background in holomorphic dynamics and amenability of semigroups

 Let us note that Koopman operator $K_R$ is a right inverse to Lyubich operator.
 For a rational map $R$, the Lyubich operator $L_R$ is the endomorphism of $\mathcal{C}(\C)$ (see \cite{LyubichEntropy} and \cite{CMAmenability}) given by the formula.

-Hence the measure of maximal entropy $\mu_R$ is a fixed point for the dual operator $L_R^*$ acting on the space of complex valued finite measures which is isometrically isomorphic to a dual space of $\mathcal{C}(\C)$.
+Hence the measure of maximal entropy $\mu_R$ is a fixed point for the dual operator $L_R^*$ acting on the space of complex valued finite measures which is a dual space to $\mathcal{C}(\C)$.
 Therefore the semigroup $E(R)$ also can be defined as